jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 __Public Triangle Use As Class__

-Do not get confused: abstract applied to a class does not mean that its commands are __abstract__, so might be overridden, it just means that the class might be inherited from.
+Do not get confused: abstract applied to a class might not mean that its commands are __abstract__, so might be overridden, it just means that the class might be inherited from.
 An __abstract__ class *can* have method *implementations* in it.

 ### Sealed / Final Class